Shekhar0050M/ABAP-7.4-Certification-Guide/README.md

 - SY-SUBRC - it is a return value and it seems that it will contain value as per the preceding line of code executed, 0 for success
 - SY-TABIX - find the current line in the internal table
 - SY-INDEX - gives the number of loop passes - E.G. in DO loop
+- SY-MSGID -  is a system field in ABAP that holds the message ID of the last message that was generated during program execution.
 ```
 REPORT ZSHEKHAR01.
 ```